Home > Getting Started > ASP.NET Syntax > ASP.NET Syntax for HTML Controls > HtmlInputButton

 The following samples illustrate use of the HtmlInputButton control.

-This sample shows how to respond to an event triggered by a user clicking on an HtmlInputButton.
 When the button is clicked, program control is transferred to the button’s click event handler, which in this case simply specifies a message to display.

 control.